Using etcdctl with etcd API version 3 is a quick way to explore the features of etcd3. First you will want to set the environment variables

 export ETCDCTL_API=3 export ETCDCTL_ENDPOINTS=https://portal1130-24.brilliant-etcd-21.compose-34.composedb.com:20773,https://portal1142-25.brilliant-etcd-21.compose-34.composedb.com:20773 export ETCDCTL_USER=root:password

-If you are running etcd3 on your deployment, you should use and v3 of the API.
+If you are running etcd3 on your deployment, you can only use v3 of the API.
+The v2 API is not supported.

 To use directory keys in etcd3 use the